Spark helps you perform complex computing and efficient analysis on Tablestore data by using E-MapReduce (EMR) SQL or DataFrame.

 You can call the ComputeSplitsBySize operation to obtain the splits.
 This operation splits all data in the table into splits based on the specified size and returns the split points between these splits and the information of the machine where the splits are distributed.
 This operation is used to execute plans such as concurrency plans on computing engines.

-Stream computing uses change data capture (CDC) based on Tunnel Serviceto complete streaming consumption and computing in micro-batch mode of Spark.
+Stream computing uses change data capture (CDC) to complete streaming consumption and computing in micro-batch mode of Spark based on Overview.
 Meanwhile, at-least-once semantics is provided.
 In stream computing, one split is bound to one partition of an RDD.
 Partitions of a table can be scaled out to implement the linear scalability of data throughput.

 Use EMR SQL or DataFrame